nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_response_patterns.md

 </tbody>
 </table>

-**Flow where an issue is detected at business level without MESH responses**
+**Flow where an issue is detected at business level with MESH responses**

 <a href="images/explore/Typical_sequence_3.pdf" target="_blank" style="width: 100%;max-width: 100%;"><b>Click to open in new window</b></a>